1 Million Turtles Community Conservation Program

 As part of this training you will be required to register and complete a risk assessment, as well as, complete a quiz to ensure competency, which is a requirement of the Western Sydney Animal Care and Ethics Committee- Permit #A1469.

-Step 1 is to watch this video regarding animal welfare.
+Step 1 is to watch the video on the right regarding animal welfare (length - 4:03mins).

-Three R's and the National Nest Predation Survey
+Three 'R' Principle and the National Nest Predation Survey

-You will be conducting research that has been approved by an Animal Care and Ethics Committee and the experiment has been implemented using the Three R's principle.
+You will be conducting research that has been approved by an Animal Care and Ethics Committee and the experiment has been implemented using the Three 'R' principle.

 Replacement